-Today, airports around the world collectively cater for more than four billion passengers annually, with growth driven by the expansion of the middle class combined with the declining cost of air travel.
-For most investors, the listed market is the only way to gain access to the airport infrastructure that has underpinned this growth.
+Today, airports around the world collectively cater for over four billion passengers annually, with growth driven by improvements in technology, the expansion of low-cost carriers and globalisation.
+For most investors, the listed market is the only way to gain access to airport infrastructure that has underpinned this growth.